Bits - the Why and How:

-The bit blog demonstrates why the correct bit is so important to riding your horse.
-How horse's learn by repetition of action/reaction.
-How race horses can be retrained.
-Basic riding exercise you can do to help your horse be more supple.
+We all use bits, but do you know how your bit works, or why your horse needs it?
+Our bit blog demonstrates why using the correct bit, and understanding the mechanism behind it, is so important when riding and training your horse.
+Hope explains how horses learn by repetition of action and reaction, the way race horses can be retrained, what basic riding exercises you can do to help your horse be more supple, and much more!

 A show coat or jacket is the single most important item of competition apparel.
 Properly fitting a woman's jacket can easily improve how you are judged in a competition.
 Ladies' show jackets are based on a traditionally-cut men’s suit coat.
 In the original European jacket designs the horse show coat had 3 front buttons and a double vented back, tailored with a narrow waist and broader shoulders for ease of movement.
 Though traditionally made from wool, many modern coats are made from highly technical fabrics that are lightweight and wick away moisture like the Grand Prix show coat.
 These "tech" coats are machine-washable and mostly available in navy and black, though they can be seen in a range of colors.
 Women’s show coats are typically conservative; black, dark gray, navy and occasionally hunter green.
 With consistent color and fit across all riders in a class, the judge is then free to focus on performance rather than appearance.
 Here are our 8 steps to fitting show jackets.